quickwit-oss/quickwit/docs/reference/cli.md

 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 `--grace-period` Threshold period after which stale staged splits are garbage collected.
 (Default: 1h)
-`--dry-run` Executes the command in dry run mode and only displays the list of splits candidate for garbage collection.
+`--dry-run` Executes the command in dry run mode and only displays the list of splits candidates for garbage collection.
 ### index delete

 Delete an index.